AdriannaGrzegorczyk/checkoutservice/README.md

 ---

 ## Details
+- To run project use mvn spring-boot:run or run main method from CheckoutServiceApplication class
+- To run tests use mvn test command or run them directly from IDE test by test.

 - This project used in memory hard coded data example stored in _com/example/checkoutservice/dao/product/ProductLocalRepository.java_ which can be easly overridden by new implementation of ProductRepository which could use other persistent methods like DB
 - All price are stored in cents to eliminate problem with decimal point values.
 This solution as well is easy extendable with BigInteger if requirement will be to handle big numbers.